 Try to avoid the following foods:

-Following these lifestyle and diet tips will help you improve your insulin sensitivity, thus control your blood sugar levels more efficiently and keeping you away from diabetes and diabetes complications.
+Following these lifestyle and diet tips will help you improve your insulin sensitivity, thus controlling your blood sugar levels more efficiently and keeping you away from diabetes and diabetes complications.